Drinking water quality · 2024

 +What contaminants are in Frisco, TX tap water?

-28 contaminants were measured in Frisco, TX's 2024 Consumer Confidence Report, spanning disinfection byproducts, metals, and microbial.
+28 contaminants were measured in Frisco, TX's 2024 Consumer Confidence Report, spanning disinfection byproducts, microbial, and pfas ("forever chemicals").
 0 have an enforceable federal limit; the rest are detected but unregulated.
 Every measured value, in the utility's own units, is on this page.

 +Where does the data on this page come from?